JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 "‘It is all on Miss Rachel’s side,’ Penelope said.
 ‘And, for anything I know to the contrary, it’s all Miss Rachel’s temper, and nothing else.
-I am loth to distress you, Rosanna; but don’t run away with the notion that Mr. Franklin is ever likely to quarrel with HER.
+I am loth to distress you, Rosanna; but don’t run away with the notion that Mr. Franklin is ever likely to quarrel with _Her_.
 He’s a great deal too fond of her for that!’

 "She had only just spoken those cruel words when there came a call to us